Frequently Asked Questions

 What is an audiologist?

-Audiologists use a variety of tests to help confirm specific hearing and balance disorders.
+Audiologist use a variety of tests to help confirm specific hearing and balance disorders.
 Based upon the results and a comprehensive case history, an audiologist can determine the appropriate treatment method whether hearing or balance related.
-One main method of treatment that audiologists specialize in for hearing loss is amplification: cochlear implants, bone anchored hearing aids, or conventional hearing aids.
+One main method of treatment that audiologist specialize in for hearing loss is amplification: cochlear implants, bone anchored hearing aids, or conventional hearing aids.

-For more information on our audiologists, please see Meet Our Staff.
+For more information on our audiologist, please see Meet Our Staff.

 How do I know if I need a hearing test?